ChiCubed/InformaticsNotes/chapter5.md

 #### Tips
 The code assumes the graph is in [adjacency list](/chapter3/graphtheory.md#adjacency-list) format.

-The code only calculates distances, not the nodes visited; it is relatively easy to backtrack the path, by storing the node that each node came from, i.e. when updating a node's minimum distance, update a pointer to the previous value of a node.
+The code only calculates distances, not the nodes visited; it is relatively easy to backtrack the path, by storing the node that each node came from, i.e. when updating a node's minimum distance, update a pointer to the previously visited node.

 ### Floyd-Warshall
 #### Summary